Event-AHU/EventVOT_Benchmark/README.md

 # :collision: Update Log

-* :fire: [2025.02.17] Based on HDETrack (CVPR2024), we have further expanded HDETrackV2, the paper and code have been made public.
+* :fire: [2025.02.17] Based on HDETrack (CVPR2024), we have further expanded HDETrackV2, the paper and code are all released [[Paper](https://arxiv.org/pdf/2502.05574.pdf)]
-  [[Paper](https://arxiv.org/pdf/2502.05574.pdf)]